U.N. Security Council likely to meet next week on Ethiopia dam

+(Corrects in 2nd paragraph that Arab states issued call last month, not this month)

-UNITED NATIONS, July 1 (Reuters) - The United Nations Security Council will likely meet next week to discuss a dispute between Sudan, Ethiopia and Egypt over a giant dam built by Ethiopia on the Blue Nile, French U.N.
+UNITED NATIONS (Reuters) - The United Nations Security Council will likely meet next week to discuss a dispute between Sudan, Ethiopia and Egypt over a giant dam built by Ethiopia on the Blue Nile, French U.N.
 Ambassador Nicolas de Riviere said on Thursday.

 Arab states last month called on the 15-member council to meet to discuss the Grand Ethiopian Renaissance Dam (GERD) and Ethiopia’s plans fill the dam for a second time this summer without an agreement with Sudan and Egypt.